larpo1/lavanda-website/src/pages/features/tickets-tasks-charges.md

 ---
 templateKey: feature-page
-title: Tickets, Tasks & Charges
+title: Tickets, tasks & charges
 h1: Track problems.
 Manage resolutions.
 Control costs.
 featureSubtitle: Tickets, tasks and charges - the trio that makes problem management and cost attribution a breeze.
 Lavanda PMS brings it all together